ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

 ================

 -  In Copter-3.3 (and higher) AutoTune can be setup as a flight-mode.
 Switching into or out of the AutoTune flight mode responds in the same way as raising or lowering a ch7/ch8 aux switch high assigned the AutoTune function.
--   :ref:`AUTOTUNE_AXES <AUTOTUNE_AXES>` allows control of which axis are to be tuned.
+-   :ref:`AUTOTUNE_AXES <AUTOTUNE_AXES__AC_AutoTune_Multi>` allows control of which axis are to be tuned.
 This is useful if the vehicle's battery life is not long enough to complete all 3-axis).
 "1" = tune roll, "2" = tune pitch, "4" = tune yaw.
 Add these numbers together to tune multiple axis in a single session (i.e. "7" = tune all axis)
 -   :ref:`AUTOTUNE_AGGR <AUTOTUNE_AGGR>` : Should be in the range of 0.05 to 0.10.
 Higher values will produce a more aggressive tune but sometimes results in gains that are too high.
 More specifically this parameter controls the threshold for D-term bounce back and P-term overshoot.
 This affects the tuning noise immunity (a higher value is more tolerant to flex in the frame or other disturbances that could trick the tuning algorithm).
 High values also leads to a tune that rejects external disturbances better.
 Lower values result in a tune that is more responsive to pilot input.

 -   The full list of parameters that may be updated by AutoTune